kwaldenphd/matplotlib-intro/README.md

 plt.show()
 ```

-172. You'll notice when we call `.barh()`, the general `x, y` syntax is the same.

-173. The first variable passed to the function is the `X` axis data, and the second variable passed to the function is the `Y` axis data.
+You'll notice when we call `.barh()`, the general `x, y` syntax is the same.
+The first variable passed to the function is the `X` axis data, and the second variable passed to the function is the `Y` axis data.
+For a horizontal bar chart, you may need to invert the `Y` axis labels using `.invert_yaxis()` to read the `Y` axis labels top-to-bottom.

-174. We could use the syntax outlined previously to set labels, titles, tick marks, etc.

-175. For a horizontal bar chart, you may need to invert the `Y` axis labels using `.invert_yaxis()` to read the `Y` axis labels top-to-bottom.

 ### Stacked Bar Chart

-176. Just like we can create a stacked histogram, we can also create a stacked bar chart.

-177. This is especially useful when wanting to represent categorical data and multiple levels of abstractions.

-178. An example of data well-suited to a stacked bar chart might be population data in which a bar chart with country-level data might also need to be disaggregated by gender or race.
+Just like we can create a stacked histogram, we can also create a stacked bar chart.
+This is especially useful when wanting to represent categorical data and multiple levels of abstractions.
+An example of data well-suited to a stacked bar chart might be population data in which a bar chart with country-level data might also need to be disaggregated by gender or race.

-179. To create a stacked bar chart, you create two sets of bars for the plot and assign one to the `bottom` parameter.

-180. The `bottom` parameter sets the `Y` axis coordinates of the bottom bars.
+To create a stacked bar chart, you create two sets of bars for the plot and assign one to the `bottom` parameter.
+The `bottom` parameter sets the `Y` axis coordinates of the bottom bars.

-181. Error bars can also be useful to deliniate components of a stacked bar chart.

-182. In `matplotlib` error bars are vertical or horizontal solid lines added to bar tips.

-183. The error bar values are +/- sizes relative to the data.

-184. The `yerr` parameter is used to set error bars for the `Y` axis.
+Error bars can also be useful to deliniate components of a stacked bar chart.
+In `matplotlib` error bars are vertical or horizontal solid lines added to bar tips.
+The error bar values are +/- sizes relative to the data.
+The `yerr` parameter is used to set error bars for the `Y` axis.

-185. Putting this all together in an example that shows score data for 5 different groups, disaggregated by test time:
+Putting this all together in an example that shows score data for 5 different groups, disaggregated by test time:

 ```Python
 # set x axis labels
 labels = ['G1', 'G2', 'G3', 'G4', 'G5']